muhakh/robust-otlob/README.md

 - Run command `composer install`
 - Rename `.env.example` to `.env` and add your environment variables in it.
 - Run command `php artisan migrate`
+- Run command `php artisan key:generate`
+- Run command `php artisan passport:install` which will provide you with two OAuth clients.
+Save the Client ID and Client Secret for later use.

 And now you have installed the application.